 A few blocks to the south next to Washington Avenue, Española Way is another pedestrian-only thoroughfare with a quaint Spanish-inspired village designed in Mediterranean Revival style.

 South Beach provides a vast range of accommodation options, from budget lodgings to exclusive resorts.
+It is home to some of the best hotel in the whole Miami.
 Due to its popularity, the hotels here are not cheap.

-Stay in South Beach if you want vibrant nightlife; you are a party animal; love art deco architecture; want some excellent art galleries and museums; want a lively Beach destination with a wealth of culture; you’re visiting Miami for a bachelorette or bachelor party.
+Stay in South Beach if this is your first time visiting Miami; you want vibrant nightlife; you are a party animal; you want to stay near the beach; you want a safe neighborhood; you’re visiting Miami for a bachelorette or bachelor party.

 If you are already settled with you accommodations in Miami, I suggest checking out my post 44 Best things to do in Miami, Florida to know more about the famous things to do and see in Miami.